Tidwell/thelightingcontrollerclient/README.md

 A node.js client library for communicating with The Lighting Controller software products (ShowXpress, QuickDmx, and SweetLight).
 This library is not created, supported, or endorsed by Chauvet, Showtec, SweetLight, or The Lighting Controller.

-This was created using The Lighting Controller's publically documented [Protocol Definition](http://download.thelightingcontroller.com/software/External_Application/Protocol.pdf).
+This was created using The Lighting Controller's publicly documented [Protocol Definition](http://download.thelightingcontroller.com/software/External_Application/Protocol.pdf).

 ##Install